joanacarneiro/dev-happiness-index/README.md

 (use main branch)

-Adapt current /data endpoint so that it also accepts age as part of the POST payload.
-This parameter is and integer and its mandatory.
+Correct current /data endpoint so that its converted to a POST payload and the expected success and error responses are according to the below acceptance criteria scenarios.

 **Acceptance Criteria**